DimitriLeandro/DA2Group10/task_2/deliveries/readme.md

 		python3 predict_images.py imgs_path path_to_save_csvs path_to_model plot_predictions

-		imgs_path (str)			-> 	Absolute path to folder containing PNG images to be predicted.
+		imgs_path (str): Absolute path to folder containing PNG images to be predicted.
 Default is the same path this python file is located.

-		path_to_save_csvs (str)	->	Absolute path where to save the output CSVs.
+		path_to_save_csvs (str): Absolute path where to save the output CSVs.
 Default is the same as imgs_path.

-		path_to_model (str)		->	Absolute path to model checkpoint (suffix .pt).
+		path_to_model (str): Absolute path to model checkpoint (suffix .pt).
 Default is the same path this python file is located plus model_ckpt.pt.

-		plot_predictions (int)	->	Whether to plot images with predictions or not.
+		plot_predictions (int): Whether to plot images with predictions or not.
 This value must be 0 (default) or 1.
+Setting this arg to 1 will save PNG images in path_to_save_csvs containing blue squares around the predictions.
+The default was set to 0 because the task directives didn't ask for this, but we strongly recommend setting this to 1 to have a look at the predictions in the end (because it's cool :D).

 	Exemple:

 		python3
 		predict_images.py
 		/home/dimi/validation_data/02_validation_data_images/
 		/home/dimi/validation_data/02_validation_data_images/csv_results/
-			/home/dimi/DA2Group10/task_2/results/model_checkpoints/model_checkpoint_all_layers_round_5-v1.pt
+		/home/dimi/DA2Group10/task_2/results/model_checkpoints/model_ckpt.pt
 		1

 ### model.zip